IsaacRF/EpicBitmapRenderer/README.md

 <h2>How to use Epic Bitmap Renderer in your app</h2>

 The Android Studio Project contains a "samples" app module with a single Main Activity, that can be installed on an Android device or virtual machine to test library functions.
-It contains all the code required for importing, initializing and using the library working on your own app, as well as examples of library decoding methods calls.
+It contains all the code required for importing, initializing and calling the library on your own app, as well as examples of library decoding methods calls.

 <h3>1.- Importing library</h3>
 <p>First of all, you need to import EpicBitmapRenderer library into your proyect, available on Bintray JCenter and Maven Central repositories.
 There are several ways to do this depending on your IDE and your project configuration</p>